infracost/docs/docs/guides/terraform_modules.md

   PROJECT TOTAL                                                                    $983.96
 ```

 To show a cost breakdown for each module individually, one workaround at the moment is to run Infracost multiple times with different inputs.
-The [`report_all.sh`](/docs/multi_project/report#bulk-run) bash script might be helpful.
+See the [`report_all.sh`](/docs/multi_project/report#bulk-run) bash script for an example of how to do this.